AP FACT CHECK: Despite woes Obamacare not in 'death spiral'

 RYAN: "You cannot fix a fundamentally broken law; you've got to replace it."

-THE FACTS: Experts agree that Congress could fix the law's problems, should it choose.
+THE FACTS: Experts agree that Congress could fix the law's problems, should it choose to do so.
 Indeed many argue that some of the law's problems can be traced to the decision by Obama and Democrats to push it through on a partisan basis — alienating Republicans who have refused ever since to participate in any attempt to tweak the law to improve it, as would be necessary with any program of such size and complexity.

 Some predict that when Republicans get through with their repeal-and-replace effort, what it will really amount to will be an improved Obamacare — even if they don't admit it.